vfab/blackbelt-aks-hackfest/labs/day1-labs/03-create-aks-cluster.md

 1. Copy the name from the results above and set to a variable
     ```
-    NAME=<Resource Group name from output above>
+    RGNAME=<Resource Group name from output above>
     ```
-1. Confirm the NAME variable is set correctly
+1. Confirm the  variable is set correctly
     ```
-    echo $NAME
+    echo $RGNAME

-    # Should output your Resource Group name, e.g. ODL-aks-v2-gbb-8386
+    # Should output your Resource Group name, e.g. ODL-aks-v2-abc123
     ```

-1. We might need to use a different cluster name, as sometimes the name in the group list has an underscore, and only dashes are permitted
+1. Name your AKS cluster.
+The name "<User ID>-aks" should be fine.
+The name must be between 3 and 31 characaters in length, and begin with a letter.
+It can include letters, numbers and dashes.
+For example,
     ```
-    CLUSTER_NAME="${NAME//_}"
+    CLUSTER_NAME=odl-uabc123-aks
     ```

 1. Create your AKS cluster in the resource group created above with 2 nodes, targeting Kubernetes version 1.11.2
     ```
     # This command can take 5-25 minutes to run as it is creating the AKS cluster.
 Please be PATIENT...

-    # set the location to one of the provided AKS locations (eg - centralus, eastus)
+    # set the location to one of the provided AKS locations (eg - centralus, eastus2, eastus)
-    LOCATION=
+    LOCATION=eastus2

-    az aks create -n $CLUSTER_NAME -g $NAME -c 2 -k 1.11.2 --generate-ssh-keys -l $LOCATION --disable-rbac
+    az aks create -n $CLUSTER_NAME -g $RGNAME -c 2 -k 1.11.2 --generate-ssh-keys -l $LOCATION --disable-rbac
     ```
     >NOTE: The "--disable-rbac" option is specified to simplify upcoming labs.
 It is not recommended in a production environment.

+1. If the cluster creation proces is still running after 20 minutes it is likely that something has gone awry.
+In this case, to try and avoid any further delay, open another terminal on your jumpbox, and re-do the prior steps, setting the variables and executing the "az aks create" command, but this time **be sure to use a different value for CLUSTER_NAME**.

 1. Verify your cluster status.
 The `ProvisioningState` should be `Succeeded`
     ```